LalitK-Space/Flight_Computer_Codebase/BMI088_I2C/README.md

     - INTx pin active state is configured to Active High

 **Example Usage - Interrupt Configuration and Data Ready Status**

+*1. Polling the Data Ready Status (DRDY) Bit: Interrupt pins are not connected to the MCU as EXTI*

 ```c
 /* Initialize Accelerometer and Gyroscope */
   BMI_Acc_DefaultInit(&hi2cx);